Ahimsa (nonviolence) Movement TO END GUN VIOLENCE

 Ahimsa Internship Program: Empowering Youth for a Safer Future

-Effective April, 2025, our Ahimsa Internship Program is going NATIONAL!
-This exciting initiative offers a blend of online and in-person learning experiences designed to equip interns with the knowledge and skill to promote Ahimsa (non-violence) and peace in their schools, colleges, work places, and communities.
+Effective April 2025, our Ahimsa Internship Program has gone NATIONAL!
+This exciting new model offers a dynamic mix of online and in-person learning experiences, thoughtfully designed to empower interns with the knowledge, skills, and tools to actively promote Ahimsa (non-violence) and peace in their schools, colleges, workplaces, and broader communities.

 Ahimsa Internship Program Structure: